Create (song): Reception

 One critic highlighted the song's vibraphone arrangement of the GameCube start-up jingle (console pictured).

 Critics thought that "Create" showed Hoshino's respect for Nintendo; Azuki Ogiwara at Real Sound thought that the references in the song conveyed his deep resonation with the company's creative philosophy.
 Game journalist Shirokawa, writing for the video game magazine Famitsu, noted that Hoshino had previously incorporated melodies from the manga franchise Doraemon in its namesake song "Doraemon" (2018), and concluded that "Create" similarly comes across with his feelings for Super Mario and Nintendo.

 Composition-wise, Rockin'On Japans Emi Sugiura viewed "Create" as a return to fundamental J-pop music and wrote that its lyrics on creativity proved Hoshino as a pop scene frontrunner.
 Ogiwara found the musical development to be "hectic"; she praised the lyrics for including varied ideas and described the multi-instrumental composition as imaginative.
 She highlighted the vibraphone performance of the GameCube jingle, which she wrote had an "unexpressable, otherworldy feel".
 The lyrics on "Create" were interpreted by some critics as both a personal anecdote from Hoshino and encouraging to listeners.
 Ryūtarō Amano, for the web magazine Mikiki, found the song's message on creativity uplifting and the references to his hemorrhage as representative of Hoshino as an artist.

 Within its week of digital release, "Create" received 45,557 paid downloads and 2.9 million streams.
 Also powered by that week's greatest radio airplay, it debuted at number seven on the Billboard Japan Hot 100 dated March 1, 2021.
 The single opened at number one on the Top Download Songs chart, where it dethroned the four-week reigning "Usseewa" (2020) by singer Ado.
 It reached tenth on the Oricon Combined Singles Chart, a competitor to the Hot 100.
 At number 94, "Create" became Hoshino's first song to enter the Billboard Global Excl.
 US, which had been launched in September 2020.
-The Recording Industry Association of Japan awarded "Fushigi" / "Create" a gold certification for 100,000 physical units sold.
+The Recording Industry Association of Japan awarded "Fushigi" / "Create" a gold certification for 100,000 physical units sold in 2021, and later a second gold certification to "Create" for surpassing 50 million streams in 2025.

-Music video and performances
+Music video

 A first-time collaborator with Hoshino, Yoshiyuki Okuyama directed the music video to "Create" using various camera methods, including an iPhone and 8mm film.
 In the video, Hoshino sings as he performs various expressions and movements on top of post-production effects.
 The video interacts with the references to Nintendo in the music and lyrics; when the GameCube jingle is played, the screen is divided into several panels as a nod to the console's start-up visual, and Hoshino performs Iwata's pose in conjunction with the lyrics that use directly.
 Premiered to YouTube alongside the song's release on February 17, 2021, Musicman and Billboard Japan reported that it surpassed one million views within a day and five million views within a month.
 Behind-the-scenes clips were uploaded on March 4, 2021.